 Our stock price is volatile.
-During the period from June 28, 2017 to August 5, 2019, the closing price of our common stock ranged from a high of \$14.91 per share to a low of \$0.49 per share.
+During the period from June 28, 2017 to May 6, 2020, the closing price of our common stock ranged from a high of \$14.91 per share to a low of \$0.29 per share.
 The stock market in general and the market for pharmaceutical and biotechnology companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, our stockholders may not be able to sell their shares at or above the price they paid for their shares.
 The market price for our common stock may be influenced by many factors, including:

-- the timing and results of clinical trials of ALRN-6924 and any of our other product candidates; - regulatory actions with respect to our product candidates or our competitors' products and product candidates; - the success of existing or new competitive products or technologies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - establishment or termination of collaborations for our product candidates or development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - actual or anticipated changes in estimates as to financial results or development timelines; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- the timing and results of clinical trials of ALRN-6924 and any of our other product candidates; - regulatory actions with respect to our product candidates or our competitors' products and product candidates; - the effect of the COVID-19 pandemic on both the healthcare system and the patient population; - the success of existing or new competitive products or technologies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - establishment or termination of collaborations for our product candidates or development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - actual or anticipated changes in estimates as to financial results or development timelines; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems;

+- market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.